Nationally Accredited Institution CLICK SEAL TO VERIFY

 Concordia College and University graduates receive a U.S. Educational Equivalency Certificate, required by the United States Office of Personnel Management, which recognizes your degree as the equivalent to any other regionally or nationally accredited college or university in the United States.
 One such certificate is included in all Concordia College graduation packages, at no extra charge to our enrollees.

-Concordia College & University is rated a top-10 online university in the authoritative Degree Factbook.
-Some states may however require that you graduate from a local brick-and-mortar state college for professional licensing purposes, they may refuse to recognize out-of-state distance learning degrees.
-Inquire with your local authorities before committing to any distance education establishment.
+Some states may however require that you graduate from a state or federally funded brick-and-mortar institution for professional licensing or promotion purposes, they may refuse to recognize out-of-state distance learning degrees.
+Always inquire with your local authorities before committing to any distance education establishment.

 Keep in mind that a school's accreditation status